ajs123/AmpController/Encapsulations.md

 ## Summary - PowerInputControl Task()
 1. Direct read inputs
-1. Input sense state machines
+1. Input sense state machine
-    * Determines the input state, including persistence in case of silence on the analog input
+    * Determines the input state, including persistence in case of silence on the selected input as indicated by the DSP
 1. Power/input select state machine
     * Based on the input states, determines whether power should be on/off and whether the dsp should be told to use a particular input
     * Provides a period during which the unit will stay on even with inputs inactive.
 Useful, e.g., when turning off the TV with intent to turn on the turntable.